top of page

 So-called Fun Packs were issued by Topps late in 1974 and in some other years in the 1970s and 1980s.
 They contained an assortment of sports and non-sports packs.
 In 1974 they contained special 2-card packs of 1974 baseball using wrappers previously used for the regular packs that year.

-Some interesting observations are captured in this review of the set published the April, 1974 edition of the Ballcard Collector.
+Some interesting observations are captured in this review of the set published in the April, 1974 edition of the Ballcard Collector.

 1974 Factory Image.jpg